yevheniiairapetian/to-do-app/README.md

 #### Auto-save and PWA functionality

 - All user changes are automatically saved to local storage after any to-do \ list edits (no need to click any buttons to save)
+- The username \ profile image also get stored after all changes made
 - The app can be installed on desktop \ mobile devices resembling a native-like experince, ease of use, and offline notification

 #### Resetting data